Invoice approval workflow for accounts payable teams: a complete guide

 Parallel multi-approver pattern

-Threshold-based routing pattern
+Condition-based routing pattern

 07 / 08

-Deadlines and escalation behavior
+Deadlines and overdue behavior

 SmartDocto configures approval deadlines, not contractual SLAs.
 The behavior below describes what actually happens when a deadline elapses, answered as concrete questions so the rules are unambiguous.